Jubatian/rrpge-spec/specs/vid_arch.rst

 section for further information on the layout and effects of these.
 The Display component has the highest priority in accessing the Video RAM.

-The background pattern and the four display layers have fixed priority order.
+The background pattern and the two display layers have fixed priority order.
 From lowest to highest this is as follows:

 - Background pattern
 - Display layer 0
 - Display layer 1
-- Display layer 2
-- Display layer 3

 A higher priority layer may hide parts of the image composed from the lower priority layers in two ways: